A. Program Overview

-OCE funds flow directly to the Applicant Organization, either the academic institution or the company depending on the primary location of the internship:
+OCE funds flow directly to the Applicant Organization, either the publicly funded post-secondary institution or the company depending on the primary location of the internship:

-- Academic-based internship: OCE funds will flow directly to the academic institution.
+- Institution-based internship: OCE funds will flow directly to the publicly funded post-secondary institution.
 Intern must have student status for the duration of the internship.

 - Upon approval of the application, an invoice for industry cash contribution plus HST* will be sent by OCE to the company.
 The company has 30 days to provide their cash contribution to the project.

-- Upon receipt of the company cash contribution, OCE will release a payment to the academic institution equal to the award amount minus a $1,500 holdback per internship term.
+- Upon receipt of the company cash contribution, OCE will release a payment to the publicly funded post-secondary institution equal to the award amount minus a 25% holdback of OCE contribution per internship unit.

 - Company-based internship: OCE funds will flow directly to the company.
-Intern must have employee status at the company for the duration of the internship.
+Intern must be eligible to work in Ontario and have employee status at the company for the duration of the internship.

-- Upon approval of the application, OCE will release a payment equal to the OCE cash contribution amount minus a $1,500 holdback per internship term.
+- Upon approval of the application, OCE will release a payment equal to the OCE cash contribution amount minus a 25% holdback of OCE contribution per internship unit.

 The holdback will be released upon project completion and receipt of the following: progress and final reports, proof of payroll for the intern (must include the intern’s name, company/institution name, payment periods and amounts e.g., intern pay stub, payroll print out, T4/T4A), and attestation from the financial officer/signing officer of the Applicant Organization regarding the use of funds.